Our students encounter recounts in many shapes and forms.

 Day 3: The Features of a Recount

 So far, our students have been looking at recounts in rather broad strokes.
-Now, it’s time to drill down in a little more detail and examine the genre’s specific language features.
+Now, it’s time to drill down in more detail and examine the genre’s specific language features.

 Firstly, by its very nature, the events described in a recount have already happened, so the fact that they are written in the past tense should be evident to our students.
-Once students understand this, it will help them identify the correct verb form to use in their writing.
+Once students understand this, it will help them identify the correct verb form for their writing.